katherinesebastin/AdvWebDevelopmentProject/Advanced Features and Optimization.md

-# Project phase 3 - Advanced features and optimization (Optional)
+# Project Phase 3 - Advanced Features and Optimization (Optional)

 ## 🎯 Chosen Use Case or Feature to Improve